enchf/micronaut-journey/catalog-api/README.md

 * The application maintain a product catalog, with simple CRUD operations.
 * This application is intended for the product details, such as descriptions, images, etc.
-* The application will use a transactional SQL database.

 ## Running the Application